 Urine is a red or pinkish color

 If you notice that your urine is tinted with a pinkish color, it could indicate a presence of blood, which can be one of the symptoms of a urinary infection or kidney stone.
 Note that this could also indicate a more serious (though rarer) health issue like bladder or kidney cancer, so contact your physician if you notice blood in your urine.
 “Blood in the urine in the presence of a UTIs not uncommon,” Dr. Hawes says.
 “Blood in the urine without an infection needs to be evaluated by a specialist.
 The specialist will rule out stones, blockages, and cancers.”
-These are the 11 things you never knew about peeing.

 If you suspect UTI symptoms, see a doctor

 As painful as UTIs can be, at least treatment is quick and effective.
 A physician will generally prescribe antibiotics that will clear a simple bacterial infection in a matter of days, Dr. Kielb says.
 But if the infection is left untreated, it could develop into a life-threatening blood infection called sepsis or the bacteria could spread to your kidneys, which causes other symptoms such as back pain, chills, fever, nausea, and vomiting.
 Next, check out the 15 everyday habits that could mess with your vaginal health.